 Job opportunities apprentices can pursue include computer numerical control operator, manual machinist, shop technician and CAD drafter.

 While the apprenticeship program is offered at no cost, there is a $3,750 fee, plus the purchase of supplies, to take part in the boot camp.
 Scholarships are available and payment is broken up over a period of time instead of being due as one lump sum.

-CCMâ€™s Center for Workforce Development, which is overseeing the program, will be holding a series of virtual open houses where individuals can learn more about the boot camp and apprenticeship program.
-The open houses take place:
+CCMâ€™s Center for Workforce Development, which is overseeing the program, will be holding a series of virtual Information Sessions where individuals can learn more about the boot camp and apprenticeship program.

 Those interested in the program can sign-up for an information session and receive Zoom login information by visiting www.ccm.edu/apprenticeships/.

 CCM was awarded a four-year $4 million CareerAdvance USA grant from the U.S. Department of Labor to lead a consortium of New Jersey community colleges to create successful apprenticeship models in advanced manufacturing.
 The participating schools are Bergen Community College, Camden County College, Hudson County College, Mercer County Community College, Middlesex County College, Raritan Valley Community College and Rowan College of South Jersey.
 Together, they are working with national industry partners including Carl Stahl Sava Industries, Marotta, North American Plywood Corporation, Norwalt Design, Thorlabs, The Weiss-Aug Group, and other leading firms in New Jersey.